noahehall/theBookOfNoah/linux/docker/docker_new.md

       - host and domain name
     - MNT namespace
       - file system access and structure
+      - the linux kernel provides a namespace for the MNT system
+      - when docker creates a container
+        - the new container will have its own MNT namespace and a new mount point will be created for the container to the image
     - IPC namespace
       - process communication over shared memory
     - NET namespace